pierre-rouleau/trying-erlang/exercises/e4/frequency-server-with-funct-if.rst

 Having ``WaitTime`` in the pattern meant that the server would only receive messages requesting to change the sleep time to the same value it had!

+One thing I did looking into this problem was to add a catch-all message reception inside the server loop.
+This is defensive programming but that's also what confirmed to me the message was received in the mailbox but not caught by the pattern.
+I'll have to remember to remove it: I'll probably want to fill the mailbox just be sending invalid messages!

 An error caught in the shell creates another process!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^